Actors Headshots advice from Carl Proctor CDG.

-Actors’ headshot advice by Carl Proctor – Casting Director and Actors’ Headshot Photographer.
+Casting Director and Actors’ Headshot Photographer.

-As a Casting Director www.carlproctorcasting.com I have a clear understanding of what makes good actors’ photos – what works and what doesn’t – and what is required to maximize potential.
+As a Casting Director https://www.imdb.com/name/nm0698369/ I have a clear understanding of what makes good actor headshots – what works and what doesn’t – and what is required to maximise potential.
 I hope that my experience of having been an actor, producer, director and now a casting director and actors’ headshot photographer www.carlproctorphotography.com gives me a unique insight and combines to make the following advice accurate, reliable and worth taking heed of, whilst also providing information on how the industry is changing.
-There is a lot of conflicting advice about Actors’ Headshot Photography available online, much of it from photographers who might have less knowledge than you do about what casting directors

-range as well as they should.
+We see far too many photos that are either not good or that don’t capture personality or show range as well as they should.
 We hear too many stories of bad deals, bad advice, rushed sessions, wasted money and disappointing results.
 Some headshot photographers might be slow to react to the changing needs of actors, agents and casting directors.
-I hope to explode a few

-myths and help actors to avoid some pitfalls.
+I hope to explode a few myths and help actors to avoid some pitfalls.
 Who knows – perhaps it will influence some photographers to adjust their process or the packages they offer.

 Keep the advice below in mind when looking for a headshot photographer, but also during and after the session.
 I hope that it will help you to choose the right photographer and increase your chances of getting a good deal and some good photos that will work well for you.

 Who will give the best advice?

 Photographers know that the technical side of taking actors headshots isn’t usually very complicated, provided they use suitable high-end equipment.
-Far more important is a knowledge of what works, what employers and casting directors react well to and getting a range
+Far more important is a knowledge of what works, what employers and casting directors react well to, and getting a range of genuinely contrasting looks that cover your range.
+So, who is most qualified to give advice?

 Casting directors and directors.
 They make decisions about whether or not to offer you a meeting, based initially on looking at your photos.
 If it is a suitable photo for the role being cast, that will make them choose to look at your CV and showreel and then hopefully bring you into a casting.